Last modified 1 year

 📺 Video with the complete CO2 Meter tutorial

-In this video you can see everything you need to build the CO₂ meterincluding electronics, ESP Easy recording and setup.
+In this video you can see everything you need to build the CO₂ meterincluding electronics, ESPEasy recording and configuration.

 Remember: it is important that when you go to record the firmware on the board, you do not have the CO2 sensor connected to the RX and TX pins (temporarily disconnect them if you already connected them).

 The video has been recorded using an MH-Z19B sensor and a NodeMCU board.
 Remember that, if you use the Senseair S8 sensor (recommended) its connection is exactly the same (in this case see also this article I've written with the differences when using the Senseair S8).

 Making these videos takes a lot of work.
 If you like the video, please, Don't forget to "Like" and subscribe to the channel.
 That It will motivate me to keep making more videos like this.

 🔵 Using the CO₂ meter